atsaloli/cf3-tutorial/chapters/cfengine_100.md

 Requirements: No knowledge of CFEngine or configuration management is required, only basic knowledge of system administration.

-Hardware Requirements: Bring a laptop with wi-fi capability so you can access the Internet.
+Hardware requirements: Bring a laptop with wi-fi capability so you can access the Internet.

-At the End of this Course You Will Be Able To: automate system administration using CFEngine 3.

-\coloredtext{red}{ 100-020-About\_Course-0070-About\_This\_Course.md }
+At the end of this course you will be able to:
+* Automate system administration (server setup, maintenance and compliance reporting),
+* Create a trustworthy and reliable computing services infrastructure.

 <!---